MrMaddox/Calculator/README.md

 # Calculator
 Simple calculator to do basic calculations.

-This calculator is made for Unity.
+This calculator is made with Unity.